Syllabus

 • More than 48 hours later: No credit, and we will not provide written feedback

-• Peer evaluation: Late peer evaluations are not accepted and there are no make ups for missed presentations.
+• Peer evaluation: Late peer evaluations are not accepted and there are no make-ups for missed peer evaluations.
 If you do not turn in your peer evaluation, you get 0 points for your own peer score as well, regardless of how your teammates have evaluated you.

 Waiver for extenuating circumstances

-If there are circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email or DM the Head TA before the deadline to waive the late penalty.
+If there are circumstances that prevent you from completing a homework or a mini-project by the stated due date, you may email the professor before the deadline to waive the late penalty.
 In your email, you only need to request the waiver; you do not need to provide explanation.
 This waiver may only be used for once in the semester, so only use it for a truly extenuating circumstance.
+Waivers cannot be used for quizzes or projects, they can only be applied to homeworks and mini-projects.

 If there are circumstances that are having a longer-term impact on your academic performance, please let your academic dean know, as they can be a resource.
 Please let me know if you need help contacting your academic dean.